xsscx/srd/dmg/README.md

 Download DMG, install & ssh to the SRD.

-With the release of macOS 12, Security Research Tools (SRT) no longer works on X86_64.
+With the release of macOS 12, Security Research Tools (SRT) and its cryptexctl no longer work on X86_64.
 Use CryptexManager.
 ---
 Source: https://github.com/pinauten/CryptexManager